-For fluid-solid coupling, Gaussian Splashing (GSP) \citep{feng2024splashing_arxiv2024} utilizes 3D Gaussian kernels as particles, tracking fluid surfaces and interpolating deformations onto Gaussian kernels.
+For fluid-solid coupling, Gaussian Splashing (GSP) \cite{feng2024splashing_arxiv2024} utilizes 3D Gaussian kernels as particles, tracking fluid surfaces and interpolating deformations onto Gaussian kernels.
 By incorporating surface tension and specular effects, it achieves physically consistent rendering of solid-fluid interactions.
-In underwater dynamic modeling, Gaussian Splashing for underwater imagery \citep{mualem2024gaussian_arxiv2024} extends 3D Gaussian Splatting with learnable backscatter and attenuation effects, introducing a depth-aware rasterization pipeline for robust underwater reconstruction.
+In underwater dynamic modeling, Gaussian Splashing for underwater imagery \cite{mualem2024gaussian_arxiv2024} extends 3D Gaussian Splatting with learnable backscatter and attenuation effects, introducing a depth-aware rasterization pipeline for robust underwater reconstruction.
 Additionally, Gaussian Splashing also provides a novel underwater dataset TableDB, consisting 172 images with a resolution of 1384 $\times$ 918, which are unbounded in camera-to-scene distances.

-To address discontinuities in video diffusion-based dynamics, DreamPhysics \citep{huang2024dreamphysics_arxiv2024} introduces Motion Distillation Sampling (MDS), improving motion realism over standard SDS.
+To address discontinuities in video diffusion-based dynamics, DreamPhysics \cite{huang2024dreamphysics_arxiv2024} introduces Motion Distillation Sampling (MDS), improving motion realism over standard SDS.
 It employs KAN-based material fields and frame boosting, enabling text- and image-conditioned physical simulations without requiring ground truth videos.
-PhysGaussian \citep{xie2024physgaussian_cvpr2024} further bridges Newtonian dynamics and 3D Gaussian kernels, leveraging continuum mechanics-driven deformation models to align physical simulation and visual rendering, handling a variety of materials including metals and non-Newtonian fluids.
+PhysGaussian \cite{xie2024physgaussian_cvpr2024} further bridges Newtonian dynamics and 3D Gaussian kernels, leveraging continuum mechanics-driven deformation models to align physical simulation and visual rendering, handling a variety of materials including metals and non-Newtonian fluids.
 However, PhysGaussian still require manual tuning physical properties, which is time-consuming and highly relies on expert knowledge.
-To enhance the flexibility and generalize the constitutive model instead of manually setting, OMNIPhysics \citep{lin2025omniphysgs_iclr2025} introduces a general physics-based 3D dynamic synthesis framework by treating each 3D asset as a collection of learnable constitutive 3D Gaussians.
-It then leverages a pre-trained video diffusion model to supervise the estimation of material weighting factors, enabling the synthesis of physically plausible dynamics across a broad spectrum of materials.
+To enhance the flexibility and generalizability of the constitutive model, OMNIPHYSGS \cite{lin2025omniphysgs_iclr2025} introduces a general physics-based 3D dynamic synthesis framework by treating each 3D asset as a collection of learnable constitutive 3D Gaussians.
+Then, OMNIPHYSGS leverages a pre-trained video diffusion model~\cite{poole2022dreamfusion_iclr2023} to supervise the estimation of material weighting factors, enabling the synthesis of physically plausible dynamics across a broad spectrum of materials.